linusg/rpi-backlight/README.md

 $ python3 -m pytest
 ```

-## Todo
+## Contributing

-I'm currently finalizing the 2.0.0 API and rebuilding the CLI - feel free to open an
-issue for bug reports and to discuss new features!
+Please free to open an issue for bug reports and to discuss new features - pull requests for new features or bug fixes are welcome as well!

 ## License